aben20807/aperture-tab/README.md

 ---

+**Note**:

-**Note**: This extension requires a free Unsplash API key.
+- This extension requires a free Unsplash API key.
 Your API key is stored locally and never transmitted to any server except Unsplash's official API.
+- This extension was developed with substantial assistance from GitHub Copilot (Claude Sonnet 4.5) and refined through human feedback.